elixir-europe/infectious-diseases-toolkit/data-communication/index.md

 It is recommended that data representing amounts is depicted in one of three types of visualisation: bar charts (column charts), scatter plots (dot plots), and heatmaps.
 Below are some considerations when using these plot types with count/proportion/percentage data.

-- <b>Bar charts:</b> Multiple formats of bar charts exist.
+- **Bar charts:** Multiple formats of bar charts exist.
 Which you choose will depend on the exact nature of your data.
   - ‘Simple’ bar charts comprise a single bar for each category, so can be used when there is one amount for each category.
 They are useful for seeing the differences between categories.
 For example, when considering the results of a survey of mitigating measures in a given country.
   - Grouped/clustered bar charts include multiple bars for each category, with the bars placed beside one another.
 They are recommended when the aim is to show the differences in size between categories when multiple measurements have been recorded for each category.
 For example, when analysing the number of vaccine doses taken by different age ranges or risk groups.
   - Stacked bar charts, as with groups bar charts, show multiple entries for a given category stacked on top of each other to form a single bar.
 Stacked bar charts are more useful when the aim is to show the overall value for a given category, rather than specifically the differences between each category.
-- <b>Scatter plots:</b> used to show the numerical relationship between two variables.
+- **Scatter plots:** used to show the numerical relationship between two variables.
 They are not recommended when there are too many data points (when a heatmap should be considered) or too few (when a bar chart could better represent the data).
 For example, scatter plots could be used to show the relationship between the incidence of new cases and the number of hospitalisations.
-- <b>Heatmaps:</b> like scatter plots, these are primarily used to show relationships between two variables.
+- **Heatmaps:** like scatter plots, these are primarily used to show relationships between two variables.
 Heatmaps are recommended to minimise the issue of overplotting the data, which is a common criticism of scatterplots, as data in heatmaps is more aggregated than in scatter plots.
 Heatmaps can replace bar charts when there are too many categories to interpret the graph clearly.
 For example, they can be used to measure vaccine coverage according to dose number and age category.

 ### Existing approaches

-- <b>Simple bar charts:</b> [Johns Hopkins University’s COVID-19 dashboard](https://gisanddata.maps.arcgis.com/apps/dashboards/bda7594740fd40299423467b48e9ecf6) shows how a single bar per week can be used to represent the numbers of cases, hospitalisations, and vaccine doses associated with COVID-19 over time.
+- **Simple bar charts:** [Johns Hopkins University’s COVID-19 dashboard](https://gisanddata.maps.arcgis.com/apps/dashboards/bda7594740fd40299423467b48e9ecf6) shows how a single bar per week can be used to represent the numbers of cases, hospitalisations, and vaccine doses associated with COVID-19 over time.

 {% include image.html file="data-communication/JHU_barcharts.png" caption="Bar chart from Johns Hopkins University" alt="Bar chart from Johns Hopkins University showing the number of daily COVID-19 cases" max-width="10" %}

-- <b>Grouped/clustered bar charts:</b> [The vaccines dashboard from the Swedish Pathogens Portal](https://www.pathogens.se/dashboards/vaccines/), which is based on data from Folkhälsomyndigheten, shows how clustered bar charts can be used to compare different methods of measuring COVID-19 vaccine coverage.
+- **Grouped/clustered bar charts:** [The vaccines dashboard from the Swedish Pathogens Portal](https://www.pathogens.se/dashboards/vaccines/), which is based on data from Folkhälsomyndigheten, shows how clustered bar charts can be used to compare different methods of measuring COVID-19 vaccine coverage.

 {% include image.html file="data-communication/grouped_bar_chart.png" caption="Grouped bar chart from the Swedish Pathogens Portal." alt="Grouped bar chart from the Swedish Pathogens Portal showing two methods of calculation related to vaccination coverage" max-width="10" %}

-- <b>Stacked bar charts:</b> [The CoVEO app](https://www.covid19dataportal.org/coveo) (developed by Eötvös Loránd University, Erasmus Medical Center, and Technical University of Denmark) shows how stacked bar plots can be used to illustrate how many samples showed different strains of SARS-CoV-2, whilst enabling readers to easily see the total number of samples tested.
+- **Stacked bar charts:** [The CoVEO app](https://www.covid19dataportal.org/coveo) (developed by Eötvös Loránd University, Erasmus Medical Center, and Technical University of Denmark) shows how stacked bar plots can be used to illustrate how many samples showed different strains of SARS-CoV-2, whilst enabling readers to easily see the total number of samples tested.

 {% include image.html file="data-communication/stacked_barcharts.png" caption="Stacked bar chart from the CoVEO app." alt="Stacked bar chart from the CoVEO app of the European COVID-19 Data Portal showing the number pf COVID-19 cases each week in the Netherlands." max-width="10" %}

-- <b>Scatter plots:</b> [MOOD’s COVID-19 scatterplots visualisation tool](https://mood-h2020.eu/mood-case-studies/covid-19-disease-x-case/covid-19-materials/covid-19-scatterplots/) was used to graphically compare 7-day incidences, and the change in the number of cases, in different regions of Germany.
+- **Scatter plots:** [MOOD’s COVID-19 scatterplots visualisation tool](https://mood-h2020.eu/mood-case-studies/covid-19-disease-x-case/covid-19-materials/covid-19-scatterplots/) was used to graphically compare 7-day incidences, and the change in the number of cases, in different regions of Germany.

 {% include image.html file="data-communication/scatterplot.png" caption="Scatterplot from MOOD" alt="Scatterplot from MOOD showing 7 day incidences and the respective change in case number for different regions of Germany." max-width="10" %}

-- <b>Heatmaps:</b> The [Swedish Pathogens Portal’s vaccines dashboard ](https://www.pathogens.se/dashboards/vaccines/) shows how the amount of vaccine coverage in the population differs according to vaccine dose and patient age.
+- **Heatmaps:** The [Swedish Pathogens Portal’s vaccines dashboard ](https://www.pathogens.se/dashboards/vaccines/) shows how the amount of vaccine coverage in the population differs according to vaccine dose and patient age.

 {% include image.html file="data-communication/vaccine_heatmap.png" caption="Heatmap of vaccination data from The Swedish Pathogens Portal." alt="Heatmap of vaccination data from Sweden showing the percentage of the population vaccination according to age group and the number of doses received." max-width="10" %}